Courtesy of nvlvan

 Also known as the study of personality, values, opinions, attitudes, interests and lifestyles, psychographics can cover both B2C and B2B businesses.
 Some of the variables here include:

-Beyond studying the individual, it is also vital for us to examine the social dynamics of our customer groups.
-This is especially important for company customers since buying decisions are usually aggregated amongst a few individuals.
+Beyond studying the individual, it is also vital for you to examine the social dynamics of your customer groups.
+This is especially important for B2B clients since buying decisions are usually aggregated amongst a few individuals.

 Key points to consider here: